NO. 1 WIRELESS UNIT RAAF

 Do you have any information on No.1 Wireless Unit at Jacky Jacky, Higgins Field, Cape York.
 I have a friend whom I meet every 2nd month at a Camping Rally, who served with No. 1 Wireless Unit RAAF, at Higgins, as a wireless intercept operator decoding KANA.
 I noticed that there was no reference to Higgins in the No.1 Unit information.

-I'd like to thank John Lloyd for his assistance with this web page.
+I'd like to thank Nadine Roberts, Steve Meekin, Alissa Bradley and John Lloyd for their assistance with this web page.

 "The Eavesdroppers - The best kept secret